Equivariant instanton homology: Introduction

 One appealing feature of the monopole and Heegaard Floer theories (which are in some sense $S^1$-equivariant homology theories) is the existence of two other variants of the Floer homology groups that fit into an exact triangle.
 (Largely, we choose our notation to fit with that of Heegaard Floer theory.)

 In the appendix, we describe algebraic constructions $C^\bullet(A,M)$, where $\bullet = +, -, \infty$, where $A$ is a dg-algebra and $M$ a dg-module. $C^-(A,M)$ is a \emph{cobar} construction, dual to the above bar construction, and $C^\infty(A,M)$ is the \emph{Tate complex}, constructed as a comparison between a variant $C^+$ and $C^-$.
 Thus up to a sort of twist (often only a grading shift), we have an exact sequence leading to an exact triangle of homology groups.
-The Tate homology groups $H^\infty(A,M)$ satisfy a short list of axioms, including that $H^\infty(A,A) = 0$.
+The Tate homology groups $H^\infty(A,M)$ satisfy a short list of axioms, including that $H^\infty(A,A) = 0$: they are essentially the homology theory which sets the irreducibles to zero.

-Applying a version of this for $\mathbb Z/8$-graded complexes to the framed instanton complex $\widetilde{CI}$ as a module over $C_*(SO(3);R)$, and taking homology, we arrive at the equivariant instanton homology groups As desired, these are all modules over $H^*(BSO(3);R)$, and fit into an exact triangle.
+Applying a version of this for $\mathbb Z/8$-graded complexes to the framed instanton complex $\widetilde{CI}$ as a module over $C_*(SO(3);R)$, and taking homology, we arrive at the equivariant instanton homology groups As desired, these are all modules over $H^{-*}(BSO(3);R)$, and fit into an exact triangle.

 \begin{theorem}There are functors from the cobordism category of pointed 3-manifolds equipped with weakly admissible $U(2)$ bundles and signature data to the category of relatively $\mathbb Z/8$-graded $H^{-*}(BSO(3);R)$-modules, $\bullet = +, -, \infty$.
 When $Y$ is a rational homology sphere, $I^\bullet(Y,E,\sigma;R)$'s relative grading lifts to an absolute $\mathbb Z/8$-grading.
-Furtheremore, there is a long exact sequence where $[n]$ denotes that the map increases grading by $n$.\footnote{Note that the grading shift is only meaningful when $Y$ is a rational homology sphere, for which the grading is absolute.} \end{theorem}
+Furtheremore, there is a long exact sequence of $R$-modules where $[n]$ denotes that the map increases grading by $n$.\footnote{Note that the grading shift is only meaningful when $Y$ is a rational homology sphere and $E$ is trivial, for which the grading is absolute.} The connecting map $I^-(Y;R) \to I^\infty(Y;R)$ is always an $H^{-*}(BSO(3);R)$-module homomorphism.
+When $\frac 12 \in R$ or $2 = 0 \in R$, the other two connecting maps are also $H^{-*}(BSO(3);R)$-module homomorphisms.\end{theorem}

+It seems plausible that the connecting maps are $H^{-*}(BSO(3);R)$-equivariant for all $R$.
+Establishing this relates to resolving a technical question about the algebras $C_*(G;R)$; see Chapter \ref{sec:gpalg} for details. \\

 The main tool we use to establish invariance properties and perform calculations and compare with existing theories is a collection of spectral sequences that calculate these equivariant homology groups.